 Green Zone Training

-The Veterans Resource Center offers the Green Zone Training Program for UNM Faculty and Staff.
-In line with UNM’s commitment to create a challenging and supportive environment for its students, the VRC is committed to actualizing that environment for veteran and military students by empowering the faculty and staff members who can best help them transition to the UNM community.
+The Veteran & Military Resource Center offers the Green Zone Training Program for the UNM community.
+In line with UNM’s commitment to create a challenging and supportive environment for its students, the VMRC is committed to actualizing that environment for military affiliated students by empowering the members of our community who can best help them transition from military service to university life.

-Green Zone Trainings prepare university faculty and staff to better understand the experience of veterans, service members and their families at UNM.
-Participants will be able to better communicate the strengths, challenges and unique needs of our military student population.
+Green Zone Trainings prepare university faculty, staff and students to better understand the experience of veterans, service members and their families at UNM.
+Participants will be able to better communicate the strengths, challenges and unique needs of our military affiliated student population.
 They will also be better equipped to refer those students to appropriate services when needed.
 Individuals who complete the Green Zone Training are visibly identified by a “Green Zone” Lobo paw print.
 Similar to the “Safe Zone” program of the LGBTQ Center, the Green Zone paw identifies allies to the military community and helps foster a supportive environment at UNM.

 Why do we need Green Zone Trainings?